Order of the Crown of Selangor

 The Most Illustrious Order of the Crown of Selangor (Bahasa Melayu: Darjah Kebesaran Mahkota Selangor Yang Amat Mulia) is an order awarded by Sultan of Selangor as a reward for general services to the sultan and state of Selangor.
 It was founded in 1961.
 The order is awarded to the relatives of the Sultan of Selangor as well as high-ranking individuals who have contributed excellence to the Sultan of Selangor and the Sultan's Government.
 The Sultan also has the right to bestow this Degree of Excellence to anyone whom he deems fit and appropriate to receive it.

-Classes
+History

+Established on 6 June 1961 by Sultan of Selangor Sultan Salahuddin Abdul Aziz Shah as a reward for general services to the sultan and state of Selangor.
+His Majesty also established the Royal Family Order of Selangor at the same day, this was to awarded to members of the Selangor and other Royal families, and to high officers of state.

+Grades

 The four classes of appointment to the Order are, in descending order of precedence: